naorye/redux-polling/readme.md

 ## Usage example

 Let's say we want to implement a chart page that consist on data polling.
 The page has two components:
-1. Action panel component that contains two buttons: "Start Polling" and "Stop Polling".
+1. Action panel component that contains two buttons: "Start Polling", "Stop Polling" and "Reset Polling".
 2. Chart component that shows the data.

 Redux Polling provides everything for those components: start and stop actions for the buttons and selectors for receiving the results and history.
 All we left to do is to implement the polling logic that fetches the data once (Redux Polling will call it on each interval):